semework/IMBD_rating/README.md

     <h2> Movie ratings data analysis, using IMDB's depot and sklearn regression</h2>
 </div>

-### *A project to explore IMDB movie ratings data and quickely show what influences movie ratings.
+### *A project to explore IMDB movie ratings data and quickly show what influences movie ratings.
 Approach:*
 1.  download IMDB data and store it in AWS s3 bucket
 2.  perform EDA and use only numerical data (to save time, one-hot encoding inflates the process)
 3.  do simple ML analysis (RF and variable importance) and show features and their relationship to ratings
 4.  provide guidelines for better/more accurate approaches

 ### About this repo
 #### *A jupyter notebook (```IMDB_rating_analysis_primer.ipynb```) which performs the above procedures and provides figures and tables:*

-#### Packages neeeded:
+#### Packages needed:
 - sklearn
 - matplotlib
 - numpy